 - Hispanic Association of Colleges and Universities

 - Jack Kent Cooke Foundation

 - Paul and Daisy Soros Fellowship for New Americans

 - Steven Phillips Memorial Scholarship Fund

 To find out about other private outside scholarship opportunities, we encourage you to seek out free scholarship sites such as:

 When to Notify Us

 Private outside scholarships may reduce any loan or Federal Work-Study awards you receive before they reduce any grant aid.

 If a private outside scholarship isn’t listed on your Award Letter, you must report the source and amount by completing our Private Outside Scholarship Form.
 All scholarships checks should be made payable to the University of Illinois and sent to our office with your full name and University Identification Number (UIN) clearly listed.
 If you’ve received a check from the private outside scholarship, you must attach the endorsed check to the form when you submit it to us.

-If you receive need-based aid, you’ll receive a new Award Letter once we process the information from the private outside scholarship.
+If you receive need-based aid, you’ll receive a new Financial Aid Notification once we process the information from the private outside scholarship.